Vu1pes2/wxgcc/trunk/README.txt

-This is a rich text editor with C/C++ program compiling support.
+The "wxgcc" is a GUI toolkit for GCC based wxPython which used under Linux.
+With that tool beginners can create and compile a C/C++ program very fast.

 Befor start the program, you need to confirm the "wxpython" and "gcc" packages have been installed on your Linux host.